ahmedazagaz/GoDog_app/README.md

 ### Prerequisites

-- Node.js
-- Appwrite setup (backend)
-- Tailwind CSS for styling
 - Figma for design
 - Expo for mobile app development
+- React Native for mobile app development
+- Tailwind CSS for styling
+- Appwrite for backend development

 ## Installation